izantout/C-Projects/README.md

-In this repository is all the C codes I've worked on with videos of the hardware execution.
+In this repository is all the C codes I've worked on, with different MCU, with videos of the hardware execution.